 The automatic tissue processor can process large number of tissue samples simultaneously, from buffered formalin fixed samples to paraffin.
 Both embedding systems are for paraffin blocks preparation.
 The high and low profile microtomes are for preparation of tissue section on slides.
 The cryostat cuts frozen tissues section.

 In addition, the faculty and staff of the Histology Facility are highly skilled are able to offer the following services:

 Director: Dr. Ramiro Malgor ( firstname.lastname@example.org )

-Due to the high demand for equipment, technichal training is needed as well as booking and registration of users.
+Due to the high demand for equipment, reservations are required.
+In addition, technical training and registration of users is required.

 Ohio University's BD Special Order Research Product FACSAria II, a state-of-the-art flow cytometer/cell sorter, is equipped with two lasers and is capable of four-way cell sorting based on size, granularity, and/or fluorescent signal.
 Up to eight colors can be analyzed, including but not limited to: APC, APC-Cy7, Alexa Fluor 488, Alexa Fluor-700, FITC, GFP, PE, PE-Cy7, PE-Texas Red, PerCP, and PerCP-Cy5.5.

 The flow cytometer is housed in the Academic & Research Center.
 Its purchase was made possible by the National Science Foundation under Grant No. 1039869 to the Russ College of Engineering and Technology, the College of Osteopathic Medicine, and the College of Arts and Sciences.

 597-1224 (9am to 12:30 pm)